Table of Contents

 Should I use AI for my marketing strategy?

-In a survey, 83% of businesses stated that they prioritize AI in their policies.
+In a survey, 88% of organizations reported using AI in at least one business function, up from 78% just a year earlier.
 As popular as AI has become, you should be wary of depending on it entirely for your marketing strategy.
 Artificially generated results are not always accurate, and relying on a biased algorithm is no guarantee of SERP performance.
 Businesses that are going all-in with AI-generated content without expert oversight run the risk of being blacklisted by Google.